gspncr/newR/readme.md

 3. `hostName` pass this to override the name of the host.
 This will automatically be set with the nodename of the host running the R script.
 4. `serviceName` pass the name of the service.
 This will default to **Custom R Service**.
 You can also override this globally by setting the variable *RServiceName* in the distributed trace source file.
 5. `timestamp` pass this in EPOCH MS time.
 This will automatically be set to the current EPOCH time, according to the timezone of the running node.

+**Metrics in the demo app**

+In the demo app, I have added [plot_the_dots](https://github.com/nhs-r-community/plot_the_dots) by [NHS R Community](https://github.com/nhs-r-community).
+This is used for the example of sending Metrics into New Relic.
+For the demonstration purpose, the demo app takes the values to be plot (out of the Values column in the example spreadsheet) and they are sent into New Relic.
+This is not really a use case itself for Metrics one might typically come across, but it is nice enough for us to demonstrate.